bobflorian/eleventyone/src/site/index.md

 ##

-We’ll have pizza, water, and gatorade for the kids.
+We’ll have pizza, water, and gatorade for the kids as a late afternoon snack after the ropes course.

 **The adventure starts at 1:30pm, but you must arrive 30 minutes early.**